 As a guide though, if you want a rough idea work as to how much you should be able to borrow, work on the following:

-This just gives you an idea and is not set in stone – I’ve just done a very quick internet search to find a lender thats still even advertising a mortgage up to 6 x salary !!!! so shop around to find a deal to suit you but make sure you can afford the repayments.
+This just gives you an idea and is not set in stone – there are so many different options so shop around to find a deal to suit you but make sure you can afford the repayments.

 The basic options: